-Results on accuracy versus time data are forthcoming; however, preliminary results have confirmed that answers are correct to within the modest relative error tolerance of about $10^{-4}$ .
-Nevertheless, far greater accuracy is expected once dynamic testing begins.
+As yet, because the programs have not been written, no specific data on accuracy and timing have been produced beyond what is necessary to ensure that the answers are correct to within the modest relative error tolerance of about 10^{-4} .
+Nevertheless, far greater accuracy is expected once the equipment is in place to test the routines.